-The term 'Keating Five' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Keating Five' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 The Keating Five refers to a corruption scandal of 1989.
 At the time, five important United States Senators were accused of corruption related to the Savings and Loan crisis in 1989.
 This political scandal came to represent all that Americans found (and still today find) wrong with their nationally elected congressional representatives.
 The five senators implicated as part of this Keating Five Scandal were California Democrat Alan Cranston, Arizona Democrat Dennis DeConcini, Ohio Democrat and former astronaut John Glenn, Arizona Republican John McCain, and Michigan Democrat Donald W. Riegle, Jr.

 The five Senators endured serious accusations of having unethically involved themselves on the material behalf of banker Charles H. Keating, Jr. who was then Chairman of the Lincoln Savings and Loan Association in 1987.
 This bank became the subject of a more than routine regulatory investigation run by the Federal Home Loan Bank Board, the FHLBB.
 This government group later backed away from acting against the bank, apparently without sufficient reasoning.